joznia/alphatype/README.md

 Only alpha characters are supported, and in uppercase only.

-To use it, edit `alphatype.py` and change the `draw_words` value to whatever string you desire, as long as it fits the criteria above.

-Have a look at the other options in there as well.

-Then, simply run it, and as long as the `turtle` module is available, your string will be drawn out onto the canvas.
+To use it, simply run it, and enter a string to be drawn onto the canvas.
+It must fit the criteria above. and as long as the `turtle` module is available, your string will be drawn out onto the canvas.

+To customize the turtle, edit `alphatype.py` and have a look at the configuration values (e.g. `pen_speed` or `pen_color`).

 Each character is drawn using commands I made entirely manually.